 Fragrance Composition:

 So what does it smell like?
-The original 1912 version was classified as an oriental fragrance for women and was according to a 1913 ad "very similar to L'Origan".
+The original 1912 version is classified as an oriental fragrance for women and was according to a 1913 ad "very similar to L'Origan".
 It had notes of flowers and tobacco.

 A 1923 ad states that L'Or is a "Glowing, vivid heart of flames, perfume of golden blondes of irresistible charm."